-If you're expecting a refund because you claimed the Earned Income Tax Credit or the Additional Child Tax Credit, the IRS can't issue your refund before February 15, 2018 regardless of when you file.
-The PATH Act provides that the IRS needs time to examine returns claiming these refunds to prevent fraud, which would ultimately result in tax hikes to all taxpayers across the board.
+If you're expecting a refund because you claimed the earned income tax credit (EITC) or the refundable portion of the child tax credit, the IRS isn't permitted to issue your refund before mid-February, regardless of when you file your return.
+The PATH Act provides that the IRS needs time to examine returns claiming these refunds so it can prevent fraud.

 You can check the status of your refund and get a more exact date after that time by visiting the IRS "Where's My Refund?" page on its website.

 You're still subject to this delay even if your refund is only due in part to the EITC or the child tax credit.
 The IRS won’t send you one refund for $1,000 and hold the EITC portion of your refund until mid-February if you overpaid $1,000 in taxes and are also entitled to a $1,000 EITC refund for a total of $2,000.
 Your entire refund will be delayed.